benjaminhowson/causality/README.md

 ## Results

 * Directory "results" contains .csv files with example output.
-* Files contains one hundred average treatment effect estimates for each method, each computed on an independent dataset in the same setting.
+* Files contain one hundred average treatment effect estimates for each method, each computed on an independent dataset in the same setting.